How is Skyworks Solutions Inc.'s (NASDAQ: SWKS) stock expected to perform amid current market woes? - The Dwinnex

 Shares Statistics:

-The stock has traded on average 1.84M shares per day over the past 3-months and 1.39M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, SWKS traded on average about 1.84M shares per day over the past 3-months and 1.36M shares per day over the past 10 days.
 A total of 159.80M shares are outstanding, with a floating share count of 158.33M.
 Insiders hold about 0.20% of the company’s shares, while institutions hold 78.90% stake in the company.
-Shares short for SWKS as of Jan 30, 2023 were 2.59M with a Short Ratio of 3.80M, compared to 3M on Dec 29, 2022.
-Therefore, it implies a Short% of Shares Outstanding of 1.63% and a Short% of Float of 1.84%.
+Shares short for SWKS as of Mar 14, 2023 were 3.8M with a Short Ratio of 3.80M, compared to 3.28M on Feb 14, 2023.
+Therefore, it implies a Short% of Shares Outstanding of 2.39% and a Short% of Float of 2.70%.

 Dividends & Splits

-In the trailing 12 months, SWKS’s forward annual dividend rate was 1.94, compared to 2.48 this year.
-Against a Trailing Annual Dividend Yield of 1.70%, it implies a Forward Annual Dividend Yield of 2.05%.
-The stock’s 5-year Average Dividend Yield is 1.62.
+The forward annual dividend rate for SWKS is 2.48, which was 2.36 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 2.11%, it implies a Forward Annual Dividend Yield of 2.22%.
+The stock’s 5-year Average Dividend Yield is 1.65.
 The current Payout Ratio is 32.10% for SWKS, which recently paid a dividend on Mar 20, 2023 with an ex-dividend date of Feb 26, 2023.
 Stock splits for the company last occurred on Apr 19, 2000 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-Its stock is currently analyzed by 23 different market analysts.
-On average, analysts expect EPS of $2.03 for the current quarter, with a high estimate of $2.09 and a low estimate of $2.01, while EPS last year was $2.63.
-The consensus estimate for the next quarter is $2.08, with high estimates of $2.25 and low estimates of $1.91.
+The company has 24 analysts who recommend its stock at the moment.
+On average, analysts expect EPS of $2.03 for the current quarter, with a high estimate of $2.09 and a low estimate of $1.99, while EPS last year was $2.63.
+The consensus estimate for the next quarter is $2.07, with high estimates of $2.25 and low estimates of $1.91.

 Revenue Estimates

-21 analysts predict $1.15B in revenue for the current quarter.
+According to 22 analysts, the current quarter’s revenue is expected to be $1.15B.
 It ranges from a high estimate of $1.16B to a low estimate of $1.14B.
 As of the current estimate, Skyworks Solutions Inc.’s year-ago sales were $1.34B, an estimated decrease of -13.90% from the year-ago figure.
-For the next quarter, 21 analysts are estimating revenue of $1.16B, a decrease of -6.20% over than the figure of -$13.90% in the same quarter last year.
+For the next quarter, 22 analysts are estimating revenue of $1.15B, a decrease of -6.40% over than the figure of -$13.90% in the same quarter last year.
 There is a high estimate of $1.22B for the next quarter, whereas the lowest estimate is $1.09B.